2023 Kingsessing shooting

 Mass shooting in Pennsylvania, U.S.

-On July 2–3, 2023, a shooting spree occurred in the Kingsessing neighborhood of Philadelphia, Pennsylvania, United States.
+On July 2–3, 2023, a spree shooting occurred in the Kingsessing neighborhood of Philadelphia, Pennsylvania, United States.
 Five people were killed and four people were injured.
 The police apprehended the suspected shooter without incident.

 Shooting

 The first victim, Joseph Wamah Jr., was killed around 12:30 a.m.
 EDT on July 2, 2023.
 The subsequent victims were killed around 8:30 p.m. on July 3, 2023.
 The shooter, wearing body armor and armed with an AR-15–style rifle and a pistol, opened fire in southwest Kingsessing.
 He shot randomly at people and occupied cars, killing four more people and wounding four others, two of whom were wounded by gunfire, and two of whom were wounded by shattered glass.
 Police officers were flagged down and rendered first aid to victims until hearing more gunshots.
 The accused was then taken into custody.

 At some point during the shooting, the brother of one of the victims returned fire in the direction of the shooter.
 He was temporarily taken into custody, but later released without charges.